behappyrightnow/anagram/README.md

-# Step 12
+# Step 13

-Improving the look and feel.
-Now we will wire this up with Bootstrap.
-There is a new dependency in bower.json.
-Please issue:

-bower update

-This will automatically bring in bootstrap and jquery.
+Convert controller to Typescript.
+This step will turn the controller into a more readable class.